Why it’s important

 To help Canberra prepare for an electric future, we’re developing the Integrated Energy Plan which will step out the pathway to transform the Territory’s energy systems into the future and ensure a fair and equitable energy transition for all Canberrans.

 An Integrated Energy Plan Position Paper is now available on Your Say Conversations and government is seeking feedback on the ACT’s approach to electrification.
 The paper will explore what actions we can potentially take out to 2030, with a plan to review progress and release further stages of the Integrated Energy Plan in the lead up to 2045.

 The Canberra community can now have their say and provide their ideas on the Position Paper by visiting YourSay Conversations.

-No, this is a long-term plan for ACT households.
+No, this is a long-term plan for the ACT.
 We want to approach this transition responsibly and sustainably over the next 20 years.

-Renewable gases aren’t presently feasible to replace fossil fuel gas in the mains gas network.
-We will look at the potential use of renewable gases for specific purposes where needed.
+Renewable gases aren’t presently feasible to replace all the fossil fuel gas in the mains gas network.
+We are looking at the potential use of renewable gases for specific purposes where needed.